AdaTsanQin/COMP333/README.md

 composer require stripe/stripe-php<br>
 ,,,<br>

-6.Create a secrets.php under htdocs with following content:<br>
+6.Create a secrets.php under htdocs/WesDashAPI with following content:<br>
+replace the text YOUR_SECRET_KEY with the secrete key you have in stripe website
 ```jsx
 <?php
 // File: /Applications/XAMPP/xamppfiles/htdocs/WesDashAPI/secrets.php<br>